Pandora's Box (1929 film): Filming

-Release
+Release and reception

-Reception and censorship
+Response and censorship

+The film debuted on February 9, 1929 at the Gloria–Palast in Berlin.
+It was released in Germany as a nine reel (10,676 feet) production with a reported running time of 131 minutes.

 Upon the film's release in Germany, Pabst was accused of making a "scandalous version" of Wedekind's plays, in which the Lulu character is presented as "a man-eater devouring her sexual victims."
 Critics in Berlin particularly dismissed the film as a "travesty" of its source material.
 The film's presentation of the Countess as a lesbian was also controversial, and Brooks was castigated as a "non-actress."
 According to film historians Derek Malcolm and J. Hoberman, the ire Brooks received for her performance was largely rooted in her being an American.

 The film underwent significant censorship in various countries: In France, the film was significantly re-edited from its original cut, making Alwa's secretary and the countess become Lulu's childhood friends, eliminating the lesbian subplot between the countess and Lulu; furthermore, in the French cut, Lulu is found not guilty at her trial, and there is no Jack the Ripper character, as the film ends with Lulu joining the Salvation Army.
 This cut was also released in the United Kingdom.
 Significantly truncated cuts of the film were screened in the United States, ranging various lengths, and concluding the same as the French and British cuts, with Lulu escaping to join the Salvation Army.

+As well as being censored, the film was banned in Finland (1929), Norway (1929), and Sweden (c.
+1929).
+Despite the film also being banned in The Netherlands in 1930, it was shown in Amsterdam at the De Uitkijk theatre on October 18, 1935.
+With the rise of the Nazi party, the film was banned in Germany from 1933 to 1945.
+It was also banned in Portugal (1936–1945).